Google PhD Fellowship

 - Student essay response (350-word limit) to: Describe the desired impact your research will make on the field and society, and why this is important to you.
 Include any personal, educational and/or professional experiences that have motivated your research interests.

 - Student essay response (350-word limit) to: Describe an example of your leadership experience in which you have positively influenced others, helped resolve disputes or contributed to group efforts over time.

 - (A leadership role can mean more than just a title.
 It can mean being a mentor to others, acting as the person in charge of a specific task, or taking the lead role in organizing an event or project.
 Think about what you accomplished and what you learned from the experience.
 What were your responsibilities?
 Did you lead a team?
 How did your experience change your perspective on leading others?
 Did you help to resolve an important dispute at your school, church, in your community or an organization?
 And your leadership role doesn’t necessarily have to be limited to school activities.
 For example, do you help out or take care of your family?)

-- Up-to-date transcripts for all post-secondary (undergraduate and graduate) studies, including those undertaken but not completed.
+- Up-to-date, official transcripts for all post-secondary (undergraduate and graduate) studies, including those undertaken but not completed.
 This also includes transfer courses and exchange terms.

 - UBC transcript: "Academic History" document provided by your graduate program is acceptable.
+Official UBC transcript is also acceptable.
 Note: Your "SSC" Grades Summary page is not acceptable.

 Presentation standards required for documents prepared by the applicant: